New bill aims to attract OB-GYNs to rural Kansas

 TOPEKA, Kan.
-(KSNT) – Kansas lawmakers passed a new bill to provide women in rural areas access to OB-GYNs.
+(KSNW) – Kansas lawmakers passed a new bill to provide women in rural areas access to OB-GYNs.

 The bill lets students apply for a state loan program.
 The state will help pay for medical school costs and provide a stipend if the student agrees to work in a selected area.